shutterstock/api-php-client/README.md

+## This is currently a work in progress and is designed as just one example on how to interact with the Shutterstock API using PHP.

 # Shutterstock API PHP Client

 PHP Client is a single file library which provides an easy way to interact with the Shutterstock Inc. API <http://api.shutterstock.com>.
 You will need an API username and key